alessandro-zomparelli/tissue-wiki/Weight-Tools.md

 _f1, f2, f3, f4, f5_ - Float Sliders

 > Some floating-point slider can defined.
 This allow to interactively change the value in order to have a more direct feedback.
+(Up to five sliders)

 _i1, i2, i3, i4, i5_ - Integer Slider

 > Some integer slider can defined.
 This allow to interactively change the value in order to have a more direct feedback.
+(Up to five sliders)

 Also, all [Numpy mathematical functions](https://docs.scipy.org/doc/numpy-1.13.0/reference/routines.math.html) can be used in the formula.